RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_relation

-    - **description**: The name of unique identifier to only filter on edges with matching relation field. (stored in the relation neo4j edge property) If not provided the edge relation will not be considered when filtering.
+    - The name of unique identifier to only filter on edges with matching relation field. (stored in the relation neo4j edge property) If not provided the edge relation will not be considered when filtering.

     - Acceptable input types: string.